Sansome House Cottage at a glance (click on 'details' again for FAQ's)

 The drawing room has a fireplace with a starter supply of logs provided (more available locally).
 This is laid ready for your arrival, just requiring a match but the cottage is cosily centrally heated so it is unlikely you will need a fire.
 There are two big sofas and an armchair in which to curl up on with a good book (loads of them on the shelves to borrow), listen to music (there are classical CDs but you can stream from your phone through Bluetooth) or to watch (41inch HD) TV or a DVD or just to have a convivial chat over a game of Monopoly, Cluedo or one of the many other games provided.
 There are jigsaws too for staying-in days.

 Up quite a steep staircase (with a rope handle on the wall - I am told I overstate the steepness/danger but I want to be sure that you know it is a bit steeper than average) are two good sized bedrooms.
 A twin-bedded room where the morning sun streams in, and a double room with a new super king-sized bed (made up as Austrian twins - separate mattresses on one frame - twin duvets) and a small dressing room off with a hand basin.
 In between the bedrooms lies the bathroom with a full-sized bath, basin and WC.
 Both bedrooms have hairdryers.
 Linen and towels are provided.
-Down duvets are my default but I have had to buy extra to allow for rotation during Covid times so I also have synthetic downy types.
-You may get either as its luck of the draw on my rotation schedule.
-Ditto for pillows.
-But if you have a feather allergy, I will make sure you get no feathers or down as long as you let me know in advance.
+Duvets are either down and feather or a synthetic down.
+Pillows are also down and feather or synthetic.
+If you have a feather allergy, I will make sure you get no feathers or down as long as you let me know in advance.
+Note though that the drawing room soft furnishings are stuffed with feathers.
+I have adjusted the twin beds so they no longer have raised footboards to bother tall people!

 Although there is no landline in the cottage for everyday use, there is an access plug (and easily accessed handset) to our shared line available for emergencies so you need not feel cut off in this unlikely event.
 Note that the mobile signal in Ilmington is very poor but it varies according to provider (and your particular position in the village!) and it is good if you have a provider who can boost the signal through wifi.

 The entrance gate from the road to Sansome House and Sansome House Cottage is shared.
-A gravelled driveway sweeps around a raised roundabout with a cherry tree in the middle (natural screening!) with the owner's house on one side of this large courtyard and the cottage on the other.
+A gravelled driveway sweeps around a raised roundabout with a tree in the middle (natural screening!) with the owner's house on one side of this large courtyard and the cottage on the other.
 There is parking right outside your front door for one car.
-A second car may be parked also with due attention to space.
-The cottage is completely separate and private and has its own small secluded garden leading off from the kitchen.
+A second car may be parked also with due attention to space. the House, Garages and Cottage, all in the courtyard in the courtyard are all protected by CCTV.
+The cottage is completely separate to the house and private and has its own small secluded garden leading off from the kitchen.
 The small garden has a BBQ and garden furniture including a large umbrella for overly sunny days.
 And in summer, you have your own supply of fresh herbs growing there amongst the flowers or in pots.

 The garage next to the cottage houses a table tennis table.

-The cottage has received excellent reviews on VRBO as has my apartment in Dublin which is now not listed on there but on this alternative (free of service fees) site.
+The cottage has received excellent reviews on VRBO as has my apartment in Dublin which is now not listed on there but on this alternative site.
 More details on the click through at the bottom of this page Dublin Let for 2.